cruikshj/server-manager-discord-bot/README.md

 - Provides server readme through using interactions
 - Provides server files (such as backups, saves and mod files) using interactions
-- Kubernetes integration
+- Process, DockerCompose, and Kubernetes integrations
+    - Show server status
-    - Start/Stop deployments and stateful sets using interactions
+    - Start/Stop servers using interactions
-    - Provides pod logs using interactions
+    - Provides server logs using interactions

 ## Setup